 Not only does air conditioning keep you comfortable, it’s also vital to your health during the extreme temperatures of summer.
-Unfortunately, when the cold air quits blowing or your AC won’t come on at all, you’re not able to look around for several days.
+Unfortunately, when the cold air stops blowing or the system won’t come on at all, you’re not able to look around for several days.

-When your air conditioner breaks down in the heat of the summer, you don’t always have time to look around for different quotes or research how much you may have to pay.
-Not having an idea how much it may cost when the AC service technician shows up can be intimidating, so we’re here to show you some price ranges on some standard services so you won’t be shocked when Climate Control Service Experts arrives to get you up and running again.
+When your air conditioner breaks down in the heat of the summer, you may not have time to call around for competing quotes or research how much you may have to pay.
+Not having an idea how much you can expect to pay when the air conditioning service technician arrives can be scary, so we’re here to show you a few price ranges on some standard services so you won’t be shocked when Climate Control Service Experts arrives to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500